Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Is semaglutide still relevant versus next-generation compounds?

 Semaglutide remains the most widely studied GLP-1 agonist and the benchmark against which next-generation obesity agents are measured.
 The SELECT cardiovascular outcomes trial (NEJM 2023) demonstrated semaglutide reduced major adverse cardiovascular events by approximately 20% in adults with obesity and established cardiovascular disease — a label expansion that no next-generation agent has yet replicated.
-However, weight-loss efficacy is now consistently exceeded by tirzepatide (~22.5% in SURMOUNT-1) and retatrutide (~24.2% in Phase 2).
+However, weight-loss efficacy is now consistently exceeded by tirzepatide (~22.5% in SURMOUNT-1) and retatrutide (~28.7% in Phase 3 TRIUMPH-4, December 2025).
+The 2026 NAION safety review by the EMA PRAC and the UK MHRA (Drug Safety Update, February 5, 2026) concluded that non-arteritic anterior ischaemic optic neuropathy is a very rare side effect of semaglutide medicines (~1 additional case per 10,000 patient-years; ~2× relative risk versus untreated type 2 diabetes).

 Our Research Standards